techatspree/maven-latex-plugin/maven-latex-plugin/src/site/markdown/intro.md

-The `maven-latex-plugin` tries to be smart by analyzing the LaTeX macros' output and running the macros as often as needed (running LaTeX more than once is needed when e.g. building a table of contents or when using bibtex to maintain a bibliography and citations).
+The `maven-latex-plugin` tries to be smart by analyzing the LaTeX macros' output and running the macros as often as needed (running LaTeX more than once is needed when e.g. building a table of contents or when using `bibtex` to maintain a bibliography and citations).

+## Goals Overview

+Most of the goals are on creating output in a given format

+- `latex:cfg` creates output in the list of formats configured as a `target` as shown in (example_targets.html)[].